 In other words, legal separation resolves all issues except the official dissolution of the union.

 A separation agreement is legally binding and must be signed by both spouses.
 The separation is intended to resolve issues regarding shared property, outstanding debt and child care.
-The legal separation process is often very complex, and it is highly recommended that you consult an experienced family law attorney before making a potentially life-changing decision.
+The legal separation process is often very complex, and it is highly recommended that you consult an experienced attorney before making a potentially life-changing decision.

 Contact Bez Law Firm, P.C.
 Today